• Skip to primary navigation

 • Add the cream cheese, mayo, Dijon, red onion, chopped salmon, chopped capers, dill, salt, and lemon juice and stir to combine, (a rubber spatula works well for this)

 • Transfer this mixture to a quart sized plastic bag, and cut one of the corners, about 1/4 inch to create a piping bag.
+Or you can use a piping bag with an appropriately sized tip.

 • Fill the egg halves to overflowing with the egg yolk mixture.